NetOS® Product Overview

 NetOS® software makes the service drive the network, regardless of vendor or technology.
 NetOS® uses a unique combination of service orchestration, software-defined networking and analytics to unlock the power of the network.

-Our unique approach to intent-based networking is protected by registered patents and copyright.
+Our unique approach to intent-based networking is protected by granted patents, trademarks and copyright.

-NetOS® differs from a network-centric Network Management System (NMS) because it is service-centric.
-NetOS® visualises and controls the service in real-time.
+NetOS® differs from conventional network-centric Network Management System (NMS) because it is service-centric.
+NetOS® enables and manages connectivity services in real-time across the network.

 The NetOS® product currently supports two enterprise software solutions – NetOS Enterprise™ and NetOS Rapide™.